• Nothing Found

 "Anabelia, our tour guide was wonderful.
 She guided us through history and food and made great suggestions and enabled us to understand Greek culture and the food.
 I would highly recommend this tour.”

-How to Get a Taxi in Cusco
+How to get a Taxi in Cusco

-Most official taxis in Cusco are white with a taxi sign on top and their unique taxi number written on the two back doors.
-These taxis can be hailed in the street – which is only possible when in the city centre, or found outside of major hotels or bus and train stations.
-If you’re travelling late at night or from outside the city centre ring, it’s safer to book your ride in advance or call one of the local Cusco taxi phone dispatch companies.
+If you’re traveling late at night or from outside the city center ring, it’s safer to book your ride in advance or call a Cusco taxi number directly via one of the local phone dispatch companies.
 You can choose to call one of the following companies or have the receptionist at your hotel do it on your behalf if you don’t speak any Spanish.

-Llama Taxis: +51 984 557 280
+• Llama Taxis: +51 984 557 280

 Booking your Cusco Taxi with Welcome Pickups